ZOE-CA/DeepGD/README.md

      |
      |---  Retraining                    The RQ2 experiment.
      |
-     |---  Generating data               Our implamentation for generating test inputs by applying real transformations.
+     |---  Generating data               Our implementation for generating test inputs by applying real transformations.